Updated June 2, 2023

 13. It opens the door to developers working for free

 By making software open source, you will not get thousands of developers working for no cost on it.
 Only a dozen core developers will perform the lion’s share of the work, while others will only be involved in fixing bugs!
-HP and Intel have reported a 5 or 6 is to 1 ratio of community to corporate developers for open source applications.
+HP and Intel have reported a 5 or 6 to 1 ratio of community to corporate developers for open-source applications.
 Maintaining the infrastructure will not be for free either.
 Getting something for nothing is not how it works in the software ecosystem.

 14. Open-source software means you are giving up on the patent

 Just because a company releases a source code does not imply that they do not have a patent.
 The company still owns the copyright because an open-source license only allows the source code to be used.
 It does not affect the company’s ownership of the code.
 Source codes do not pass on automatically to the public domain.
 Just because software is open source does not mean it is an open book as far as ownership is concerned.
 Under licenses such as Sun Community Source License, open source can be protected by patent, much like any other software.

 15. Open source community is an open community

 Communities are just as closed as those devoted to commercial software, and professionals plus developers in the open-source community are as selective about the inclusion of new members as can be.
 An open-source community does not imply an “open” community.
 One of the key characteristics of open-source communities is closing doors on entry or making it selective.

 Software in the public domain is copyright free.
-Open-source software does not automatically mean it is without restrictions.
+Open-source softwares does not automatically mean it is without restrictions.
 Some software, such as SQLite, Blast, 12P, and unlicensed, are totally free.
 Open-source software, however, is more restricted in the public domain.
-Some open-source licenses even influence how certain apps are used, modified and redistributed based on requirements like copyrights.
+Some open-source licenses even influence how certain apps are used, modified, and redistributed based on requirements like copyrights.